f-alotaibi/datepicker-component/README.md

 # datepicker-component
 A Simple date picker, made using web components

-This component is mainly from [beforesemicolon datepicker](https://codepen.io/beforesemicolon/pen/jOMgZrY),replaced its date implementation with Javascript's `Date` for smaller size, along with easier styling.
+This component is mainly from [beforesemicolon datepicker](https://codepen.io/beforesemicolon/pen/jOMgZrY), replaced its date implementation with Javascript's `Date` for smaller size, along with easier styling.
 # Getting started
 Include the component
 ```